Microphone blocker: Pocket dialing protection

 A microphone blocker is useful to prevent a mobile phone against audio interception from pocket dialing.

 Abuse

 Social engineering

 A person can wiretap conversations from persons they with social engineering have deceived that microphone blockers are safe to use with smartphones.
 This can in theory be exploited by companies that manufacture and sell commercial microphone blockers if they require a mobile phone number when people order their products or ask for support.

-Marketing ethic issue

-Manufacturers of commercial microphone blockers with 3.5 mm phone jacks intended for smartphones, sometimes claim that they their blocker has an inbuilt semiconductor integrated circuit (sometimes patented form marketing purpose) that will offer superior security but doesn't give any security at all, they just deceive people to make money on them.
-This has raised questions about marketing ethics.